mattparisien/tweeter/README.md

     - *createTweetElement*: renders HTML markup for a new tweet item.
 The function dynamically inserts user input into the markup using template literals.
 Takes tweet data as a parameter.
     - *renderTweets*: this function accepts an array of tweets as a parameter.
 It loops through the array and prepends each array item (each posted tweet) to the DOM container which holds them.
     - *validateForm*: takes in a DOM form field as a parameter.
 The function checks for input field errors, such as an empty input field, or a field which contains over 140 characters.
 It returns an object with the key of "error", whose value specifies whether the input field contains an error or not, and "errorMsg", which will define the error in the form of a string.
+    - *resetForm*: this function is in charge of resetting the form once the post request has been successfully submitted.
+It hides added classes which turn various elements to red, clears the text area and resets the counter to 140.
+It also refocuses the text area so the user can create another tweet easily.